Portland State College of Education: Oregon Center for Career Development in Childhood Care and Education

 OCCD is pleased to release "Child Care Employer Essentials," a website we've curated especially for Oregon's child care employers.

 We are excited to announce that Education Award payments are back!
 The awards are temporarily available, while limited funding is available, to eligible individuals based on Oregon Registry Step achievements.
-Completed Education Award Eligibility Forms must be received by May 31st, 2021 to
+Completed Education Award Eligibility Forms must be received by May 31st, 2021.

 Our mission is to promote quality childhood care and education for Oregon's children and families by providing a professional development system for practitioners.